skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 The brightness of an LED is proportional to the current flowing through it.
 The three independent LEDs are each designed to operate at a typical 20 milliamp (mA) forward current, and the anode connections must be made through an appropriate resistor to limit the current at or below this level - otherwise the LED will quickly burn out.

-Ohm's is used to calculate the required resistance as follows:
+Ohm's Law is used to calculate the required resistance as follows:

 <!-- Unfortunately, GitHub Markdown doesn't yet support MathJax. -->